SignalK/specification/gitbook-docs/security.md

 # Security

+## Communications Security

+For privacy and data integrity REST and WebSocket communications should be secured with Transport Layer Security (TLS).
+All communications over unsecure protocols like HTTP and WebSockets without TLS must be considered insecure even with authentication and access control mechanisms in place.

+## Authentication

-Signal K security is based on JWT (JSON Web Token)
+Authentication for Signal K REST and WebSocket connections is based on http cookies or tokens carried in the http header.

-## Logging into a server via HTTP
+### Logging into a server via HTTP

-A device or web site can login to a signalk server using  User Name a Password using a REST request.
+A device or a web client can login to a Signal K server using User Name a Password using a REST request.

-The url for the request is `/signalk/v1/auth/login` and should be a POST with a `Content-Type` of `application/json` with the User Name and Password in the body or it can have a `Content-Type` of `application/x-www-form-urlencoded` for web based login forms.
+The url for the request is `/signalk/v1/auth/login` and should be a POST with either `Content-Type` of `application/json` with the properties `username` and `password` in the body OR
+`Content-Type` of `application/x-www-form-urlencoded` for web based login forms.

 ```json
 {